-7.6.3.4 Editorial Note
+7.5.3.4 Editorial Note

-The <edNote> element contains a non-publishable note that is intended to be read by internal staff at the receiving organisation; in this example, some optional information about the release condition imposed by the <embargoed> element:
+The <edNote> element contains a note that is intended to be read by internal staff at the receiving organisation, but not published to the end-user; in this example it conveys some optional information about the release condition imposed by the <embargoed> element:

-'''

-<edNote>

-Note to editors: STRICTLY EMBARGOED.
-Not for public release until 12noon

-on Friday, October 23, 2015.
+<edNote> Note to editors: STRICTLY EMBARGOED.
+Not for public release until 12noon on Sunday, October 23, 2016. </edNote>

-</edNote>

-'''

-7.6.3.5 Signal
+7.5.3.5 Signal